bluesillybeard/Kinc.zig/readme.md

 Right now there are no bindings; this simply provides an easier way to link Kinc with your project.

+Also, cross compilation is not supported.
+You can try it, but don't expect it to work.

 Supported platforms:
 - Linux (compiled from Linux)
+- Windows (compiled from Windows)
+- Macos might work, but I don't have a mac to test it.

+In the future, I plan on supporting every platform that Kinc supports.

 I am fruitlessly trying to get Windows builds to work, but Windows is just inherently a difficult platform to work with.
 On Linux, it "just works", but the windows build just refuses to work.